Beachcombing, Shells and other Flotsam

 A Guide to the Jersey Coast's Beach Treasures

 The ocean shoreline is constantly pounded and washed by the surf.
-The movement of all the water that lands on the beach also delivers many treasures.
-Where ever there is an ocean and people , there are beachcombers that ply the shoreline to see what has come ashore.
+All this constant movement also washes things up on the shore.
+Where ever there are people living near an ocean beach there are also beachcombers that ply the shoreline to see if anything valuable has come ashore.

 shells on the beach at the edge of the ocean's waters

 Beachcombing has changed a lot through the years.
 Early residents of Long Beach Island used to keep an eye out for beached whales.
-When cut up and processed the whale products could be used or, once the whaling industry was firmly established in North America, would bring in a hefty payday.
-In tandem with whaling there was also the hope that cargo or shipwreck remains would be washed ashore.
-Wood from wrecked ships, food, casks of liquor, trade goods and more could provide food, building materials or something that could be sold for cash.
+Numerous parts of the whale could be useful in and of themselves.
+Once the whaling industry was firmly established in North America, and regular processing of whale products was in place, a beached whale would bring in a hefty payday.
+Early beachcombers on LBI would also hope that a piece of lost cargo or the remains of shipwreck might come ashore.
+Wood from a wrecked ship, food, casks of liquor, trade goods and more might provide food, building materials or something that could be sold for cash.

 clam shells on the sand

-The guide below is meant to serve as a way of figuring out what those treasures, and also those not so precious things, actually are.
+The guide below is meant to serve as a way of figuring out what the washed up treasures, and also those not so precious things, actually are.
 This resource will grow as we are able to find more information, pictures and even as people ask more questions.

 A fairly small number of organisms make up the majority of all the animal detritus that washes ashore.
 If we don’t worry about our more modern plastic waste, other human debri, and assorted plant parts that can also be found on most beaches today, it is fairly simple to identify the source of most of the shells and curious looking animal parts one can find.
 Lets start with the....